philc/book-notes/business/zero to one - peter thiel.md

   * "If you take one typewriter and build 100, you have made horizontal progress.
 If you have a typewriter and build a word processor, you have made vertical progress.
   * Globalization is an example of horizontal progress.
-* "People tend to believe the future is defined by globalization, but technology will matter more."
 * "Startups operate on the principle that you need to work with other people to get stuff done, but you also need to stay small enough so that you actually can."
 * "Positively defined a startup is the largest group of people you can convince of a plan to build a